-Understanding the learner context requires a fresh look on learner motivation, opportunities for informal learning, work life balance and opportunities to use new technologies for learning
+Understanding learners requires a fresh look at motivation, opportunities for informal learning, work-life balance and opportunities to use new technologies for learning.

 What are the work environment factors that might influence success?
 What needs to be changed?
 How to go about it?

 Does the organisation have appropriate infrastructure?
 How does culture influence success and how can you involve managers more successfully?
 Where does learning fit into the overall approach to talent management?